Who is this course for?

 Our Access course is validated through Ascentis, which is licensed as an Access Validating Agency by the Quality Assurance Agency for Higher Education (QAA), and is approved to award the Access to Higher Education Diploma.
 The Access Diploma to Higher Education is a nationally recognised diploma and enables learners to apply to higher education courses in universities and colleges.

 Teaching and Assessment

-You will produce a portfolio of work over the year.
+You will produce a portfolio of work over the year including essays, reports, presentations and a research unit.
 You gain credits for the assignments you do.
 You accumulate credits towards the diploma.
-There are exams in some subjects.
+There is a minimum of one compulsory exam unit.